 How will my son or daughter benefit from joining a fraternity or sorority?

 FRIENDSHIP is the cornerstone fraternity and sorority life, but it doesn't end there.
 Greeks at UNK boast higher grade point averages than the average undergraduate student's GPA (check out our scholarship page for current stats) and the UNK Greeks are leaders in nearly every of the 200 student organizations on campus.
 Each Greek Organization actively participates in the intramurals sports program, UNK athletics, and serving the Kearney community.
 Over $60,000 has been raised each year for local and national charities in addition to over 18,000 hours of hands-on service.

 UNK fraternity and sorority members are most often leaders in all areas of campus life.
-In fact at UNK, 16 out of 17 Student Diplomats are Greek, 10 out of 17 of the Chancellor's Ambassadors are Greek, 9 out of 15 Greek Student Senators and the Vice President of Student Senate is also a Fraternity President, countless Greeks have been tapped for Mortar Board, 4 of 8 New Student Enrollment Leaders are Greek, and the 2010 Homecoming King and Queen, 2011 Homecoming King, and 2012 King and Queen were...you guessed it - Greek!
+In fact at UNK, 13 out of 17 Student Diplomats (campus tour guides) are Greek; 10 out of 17 of the Chancellor's Ambassadors are Greek; and 9 out of 15 Student Senators are Greek.
+Countless Greeks have been tapped for Mortar Board; all eight New Student Enrollment (NSE) Leaders are Greek; and the 2010, 2011, and 2012 Homecoming King and Queen were...you guessed it - Greek!
 As you can see, our Greek students are incredibly visible on campus!